 The changes allowed searchers to move search results up in rankings that they see when searching for specific queries, suggest new pages for searches for queries, leave notes on pages that show up in search results, remove results from search result listings, and see notes on search results that others have left.

-Using Searchwiki means that you can personalize your search results even more, for specific queries, making it easier for you to refind pages that you’ve found before, or include pages in a specific search result that you want to return to on a regular basis.
+Using Searchwiki means that you can personalize your search results even more for specific queries, making it easier for you to refind pages that you’ve found before or include pages in a specific search result that you want to return to regularly.
 You can also remove pages that you don’t want to see in those search results.

 US Patent Application 20090094224

 Invented by Douglas J. Ricket, Evan H. Parker, Marcin K. Wichary, and Kenson W. Yee

 Methods, systems, and apparatus, including computer program products, provide alternative search results for a query.

 In one aspect, a method includes transmitting a set of one or more search results for a query to a client device for presentation to a user, where each search result refers to a respective resource, receiving from the client device an alternative search result submitted by the user for the query, associating the alternative search result with the query, and storing in a repository the query and the alternative search result, where the alternative search result is transmitted with the set of one or more search results for a new search of the query.

 Under this system, people could see notes or comments on search results that others have added or commented upon and vote for or against those comments.